-The City Council may meet in Executive Session during any regular or special meeting, or anytime otherwise authorized by State law, to consider or hear any matter which is authorized by State law to be heard or considered in Executive Session.
+The City Council may meet in Executive Session during any workshop, regular or special meeting, or anytime otherwise authorized by State law, to consider or hear any matter which is authorized by State law to be heard or considered in Executive Session.

-a.
-The City Council may exclude from any such Executive Session any person or persons which it is authorized by State law to exclude from such sessions.

-- b.
-The general subject matter for consideration shall be expressed in an open meeting before such session is held. - c.
+- a.
+The City Council may exclude from any such Executive Session any person or persons as may be authorized by State law. - b.
+Thespecific Texas Government Code Section authorized for the executive session and the subject matter for consideration shall be announced by the mayor or the presiding officer in an open meeting before such session is held. - c.
 Councilmembers may not reveal the nature of discussion from a closed session unless required by State law.
+Disclosure of the discussion from a closed session is a violation of the Code of Conduct.